 The ability to increase market share and control expenses.

-Our ability to attract and retain qualified employees.
+The Corporation's ability to attract and retain qualified employees.

 The effect of changes in accounting policies and practices, as may be adopted by the regulatory agencies, as well as the Public Company Accounting Oversight Board, the Financial Accounting Standards Board and other accounting standard setters.

-Changes in our liquidity position.
+Changes in the Corporation's liquidity position.

 Greater than expected costs or difficulties related to the integration of new products and lines of business.

-Our success at managing the risks involved in the foregoing items.
+The Corporation's success at managing the risks involved in the foregoing items.

 Cullen/Frost Bankers, Inc.